 We offer a variety of assessment services, including:

-At the Nelson Clinic, we can undertake a comprehensive assessment of adults to address questions about the existence of Attention Deficit Disorder and Attention Deficit Hyperactivity Disorder.
+At the Nelson Clinic, we can undertake a comprehensive assessment of adults to address questions about the existence and diagnosis of ADD and ADHD.

 To assess for ADD/ADHD, information gathered includes: